Alaska Subsistence Management

 How may assistance be used?

-Funds may be used for approved fisheries subsistence management, fisheries monitoring, and traditional ecological knowledge projects.
+Funds may be used for strengthening Alaska Native and rural involvement in subsistence fisheries management and research, and approved projects for subsistence fisheries management, fisheries monitoring, and research on traditional ecological knowledge.

 What are the requirements after being awarded this opportunity?